Al-Nusra Front: Attacks by Nusra (2014–2015)

 On 28 August 2014, militants from the group kidnapped 45 UN peacekeepers from Fiji from Golan Heights in the United Nations Disengagement Observer Force Zone.
 The group demanded that it be removed from the UN's list of terrorist organisations in exchange for the lives of the peacekeepers.
 In addition to UN personnel, the group routinely captures UN vehicles to use as car bombs.
 At the same time, two groups of UN peacekeepers from Philippines were trapped under fire in nearby Rwihinah.
 On 31 August, one group of 32 Filipinos soldiers was rescued and the other group of 40 soldiers escaped.
 The rescue operation was carried out by Irish peacekeepers.
 Colonel Ezra Enriquez of the Philippines, who oversaw the operations, resigned over disagreements with Indian Lieutenant General Iqbal Singh Singha.
 Singha had allegedly ordered the Filipinos peacekeepers to surrender arms to ensure the safe release of the Fijian soldiers.
 On 8 September, Rodrigo Duterte, the mayor of Davao City, called for Singha's death after he allegedly called the Filipinos soldiers cowards.
 On 11 September, the kidnapped Fijian soldiers were released.

 In late October 2014, al-Nusra began attacking some FSA and moderate Islamist groups that it was formerly allied with, reportedly in a bid to eventually establish its own Islamic state in the cities it controlled in Idlib Governorate and other neighbouring Governorates.

 In June 2015, fighters of al-Nusra massacred 20 Druze villagers in Idlib province located in north-west Syria.
 Al-Jazeera claimed that Al-Nusra's leadership apologized and blamed the incident on a few undisciplined fighters.

-In October 2015, al-Nusra offered bounties worth millions of dollars for the killing of Syrian President Bashar al-Assad and Hezbollah leader Sayyed Hassan Nasrallah.
+In October 2015, al-Nusra offered bounties worth millions of dollars for the killing of Syrian President Bashar al-Assad and Hezbollah leader Hassan Nasrallah.
 Al-Julani said he would pay "three million euros ($3.4 million) for anyone who can kill Bashar al-Assad and end his story".

 In December 2015, two Army of Revolutionaries fighters were beheaded by Nusra, according to sources on social media.
 In December 2015, Nusra fighters celebrated the ransoming and exchange of Lebanese army prisoners in the town of Arsal in Lebanon, according to sources on social media.